Lodewikus/cheatsheet/README.md

 After adding this function to your .bashrc, don't forget to apply the changes by running `source ~/.bashrc`

 ## Spinning up a temporary web server for file transfer, for example, a large ISO file

-navigate to the directory containing the ISO and run:
+Navigate to the directory containing the ISO and run:
 `python3 -m http.server 8000`

 ## ZeroTier